Babylon's Ashes (The Expanse episode): The Transport Union

 The representatives of Earth, Mars and the Belter Union gather to discuss the formation of a transport union to deal with trade headed to and from the Ring, but the Belters, led by Drummer, balk at potentially being constantly outvoted in any substantive decision-making by the Inners.
-Holden, in attendance, points out that Inaros was as successful as he was by taking advantage of the Belter fear that the fruits of the future would always be held back from them, and therefore denying them a future.
-Earth's Secretary General Chrisjen Avasarala (Shohreh Aghdashloo) then proposes that the trade union be independent, based at Medina Station and led by someone without allegiances to any faction; she nominates Holden, as he would be an acceptable choice amongst all three groups.
-He reluctantly agrees, but upon official acceptance of the post, he immediately resigns and appoints Drummer in his place, to ensure true parity among the Inners and the Belters.
+Holden points out that Inaros's success was built on his recognition of the Belters' fear that the fruits of the future would always be held back from them; he adds that the war will only truly end once this fear has been put to rest.
+Earth's Secretary General Chrisjen Avasarala (Shohreh Aghdashloo) proposes that the transport union be independent, based at Medina Station and led by someone without allegiances to any faction; she nominates Holden because he is respected by Earth, Mars and Belters alike.
+He reluctantly agrees, but upon taking office, he immediately resigns and appoints Drummer in his place, thus giving the Belters effective control of the Ring traffic to ensure their independence.

-Before the episode fades to end credits, the viewer sees the Ring alone in the darkness of space, occasionally ripple with red, and a faint blue outline of Duarte's protomolecule warship station can be seen in the center of the Ring.
+Before the episode fades to end credits, the viewer sees the Ring alone in the darkness of space, with occasional, and increasing, ripples of red.
+A faint blue outline of Duarte's protomolecule warship station can be seen in the center of the Ring.